Kn99HN/CS-Explorer/formal-verification/CDCL-SAT-Solvers.md

 => The decision level of an implied literal is either the highest level of implied literals in a unit clause, or it is 0 in case the clause is unit.
 - Notation x = v@d means ν(x) = v and δ(x) = d.
 Moreover, the decision level of a literal is defined as the decision level of its variable

+#### Note
+- A literal is a variable or its negation
+- A clause is a disjunction of literals: a | b
+- A unit clause contains only one literal: a, ~a

 #### Example

 `δ = (x1 | ~x4) & (x1 | x3) & (~x3 | x2 | x4)`